 Resident (junior and registrar) doctor training in the UK

-In this article we will describe resident (junior doctor and registrar) training in the UK (and the period afterwards).
-The term ‘resident’ was adopted in Sept 2024, and incorporates previously used terms ‘junior doctor’ and ‘registrar’.
+The term ‘resident’ was adopted in September 2024, and incorporates previously used terms ‘junior doctor’ and ‘registrar’.
 It means the postgraduate training period that a doctor must go through to become a fully hospital consultant or GP.

 We will give the typical ages and (minimum) stages of an NHS hospital doctor’s training and career.